Skip Navigation

 |

-The status dropout rate represents the percentage of 16- to 24-year-olds who are not enrolled in high school and who lack a high school credential (either a diploma or an alternative credential such as a GED certificate).
-In 2020, there were 2.0 million status dropouts between the ages of 16 and 24, and the overall status dropout rate was 5.3 percent.
-In this indicator, status dropout rates are estimated using the Current Population Survey (CPS).
-The CPS is a household survey that covers the civilian noninstitutionalized population, which excludes persons in the military and persons living in institutions (e.g., prisons or nursing facilities).
+The status dropout rate1 represents the percentage of 16- to 24-year-olds who are not enrolled in school and have not earned a high school credential (either a diploma or an equivalency credential such as a GED certificate).
+In 2022, there were 2.1 million status dropouts between the ages of 16 and 24.2 The overall status dropout rate decreased from 7.0 percent in 2012 to 5.3 percent in 2022.3

 Select a subgroup characteristic from the drop-down menu below to view relevant text and figures.